wolfjazz/fixed-point-math/doc/DocReference.md

 auto cast1b = static_q_cast<i16q2<>, Overflow::clamp>(b);  // Same as static_cast but with overflow
                                                            // override.
 auto cast2 = safe_q_cast<i16q2<>, Overflow::assert>(a);  // Safe cast will always perform checks.
-                                                         // Overflow:noCheck is not permitted.
+                                                         // Overflow:unchecked is not permitted.
 // Forced cast doesn't perform any scaling or overflow checks!
 Value is simply reused.
 // Can overflow!
 (E.g. useful if an overflow is required as part of an algorithm.) auto cast3 = force_q_cast<i16q2<40., 100.>>(b);